amsadeghzadeh/AdversarialNetworkTraffic/README.md

 # Adversarial Network Traffic: Towards Evaluating the Robustness of Deep Learning-Based Network Traffic Classification

 <a href="https://arxiv.org/abs/2003.01261">Amir Mahdi Sadeghzadeh, Saeed Shiravi, and Rasool Jalili.
-"Adversarial Network Traffic: Towards Evaluating the Robustness of Deep Learning-Based Network Traffic Classification." arXiv (2020): arXiv-2003.</a>
+"Adversarial Network Traffic: Towards Evaluating the Robustness of Deep Learning-Based Network Traffic Classification."
+Accepted in IEEE Transactions on Network and Service Management (TNSM)</a>

 The Source code of "Adversarial Network Traffic: Towards Evaluating the Robustness of Deep Learning-Based Network Traffic Classification" has been divided into three python notebooks, including PC.ipynb, FCC.ipynb, and FTSC.ipynb.
 Each notebook has ReadMe, configuration, and the directories of files that are needed to replicate the results.
 All files that are required to replicate the results of the paper are in the following link